ay0408/LDP-genome-statistics/README.md

 "Accuracy" folder contains the experimental results on differences between the original and differentially private statistics.

-In Supplements.pdf, we provide supplemental discussion on the proposed methods and all experimental results.
+In Supplements.pdf, we provide detailed discussion on the proposed methods and all experimental results.

 ## Important future directions